ZGWzzu/CAWANet/README.md

 ```

 # Usage
-First download the dataset, and then put the dataset into /CAWANet/.
-Run python test_MSD.py
+We divided the test code for the three data sets into test_NEU.py, test_MSD.py, and test_MT.py.
+We set the parameters for each data set in the corresponding py file, just download the corresponding data set, and then put the data set in the /CAWANet/ directory.
+Then just run python test_MSD.py
 # Model weight

  Dataset | pth | mIoU | FPS